AlternateKeyboard/ASERT/README.md

 ### Q: Wait, you don’t use ASERT?

-I was too far into Colemak when I saw row-swap and added the NYJ loop.
+I was too far into Colemak when I saw this.
 I no longer had that muscle memory, so the entire advantage and purpose of ASERT was already lost to me.
 If I saw ASERT first, I have no doubt I would have tried it.

 ### Q: So...
 Is this a good layout?